Kanishkumar-K/college-management-backend/README.md

   password: admin@123

-Through this potal, faculty can be added.
+Through this portal, faculty can be added.

+---

 ## API Endpoints